-As of December 31, 2020, 2021 and 2022, the Company had net inventories of 361.41 million baht, 397.16 million baht and 667.84 million baht, respectively, representing 6.73 %, 7.60% and 12.56% of the total assets, respectively.
-In 2020-2022, the majority of inventories are finished goods, which is in line with the nature of the business that requires sufficient stock for all distribution channels.
-In 2022, the Company has increased inventories in the category of finished goods in accordance with the inventory management guidelines and policies to be sufficient for distribution.
-Reduce transportation impacts and help manage costs..
+As of December 31, 2021, 2022 and 2023, the Compa ny had net inventories of 397.16 million baht, 667.84 million baht and 601.80 million baht, respectively, representing 7.60 %, 12.56% and 12.00% of the total assets, respectively.
+In 2022, the Company has increased inventories of finished goods.
+According to guidelines and inventory management policies in order to be sufficient for distribution reduce the impact on transportation and also help manage costs.
+In 2023, the Company has reduced inventories.
+Including finished products, raw materials, packaging and consumables.
+It is the result of effective product management.
+In addition, sales increased in the last quarter.

-As of December 31, 2020, 2021 and 2022 the company's deteriorated products decreased from 190.84 million baht to 181.31 million baht and 109.90 million baht.
+As of December 31, 2021, 2022 and 2023 the company's deteriorated products decreased from 181.31 million baht to 109.90 million baht and 60.95 million baht.
 With the Company's products being aged products, therefore, the Company places importance on tracking and managing inventories through various promotions and from deteriorated products that continue to decline.
 This demonstrates the company's inventory management is more efficient.

-Finished goods and goods in production are valued according to the capital price (according to the moring average method) or the net worth to be received, whichever is lower.
+Finished goods and goods in production are valued according to the capital price (according to the moving average method) or the net worth to be received, whichever is lower.
 In addition, the Company has a policy to reserve deteriorated products based on the shelf life of each inventory.